 Gaiman’s approach to the creative process is beautiful, but in the case of Ocean, it just didn’t work.
 I might have enjoyed this story in a Gaiman collection, but by the end of a full-length novel edition I confess I was weary.

 In the usual “crap sandwich” style of my reviews, I will conclude with more praise.
 I “read” this book in audio form, narrated by Gaiman himself.
 Most authors lack the voice acting chops to narrate their own work, though many still try, but Gaiman’s mellifluous rhythms and upturned sentence endings fit the charming, surreal tone of this novel particularly well.
 With the possible exception of Stardust, the audio edition of The Ocean at the End of the Lane is perhaps the finest specimen of the author’s narration you’ll find.
-Oh, except for his reading of his poem “Instructions”.11 months ago • 0 notes
+Oh, except for his reading of his poem “Instructions”.1 year ago • 0 notes